mhsattarian/mapbox-gl-draw-passing-mode/Readme.md

 ![npm](https://img.shields.io/npm/v/mapbox-gl-draw-passing-mode?color=green)

-Custom mode for [Mapbox GL Draw](https://github.com/mapbox/mapbox-gl-draw) that adds passing drawing, the ability to draw features but doesn't add them. this can be used whenever there's a need to draw features to manipulate others, e.g., when [cutting](https://github.com/ReyhaneMasumi/mapbox-gl-draw-cut-polygon-mode) or [splitting](https://github.com/ReyhaneMasumi/mapbox-gl-draw-split-polygon-mode) features.
+Custom mode for [Mapbox GL Draw](https://github.com/mapbox/mapbox-gl-draw) that adds passing drawing (the ability to draw features but doesn't add them). this can be used whenever there's a need to draw features to manipulate others, e.g., when [cutting](https://github.com/ReyhaneMasumi/mapbox-gl-draw-cut-polygon-mode) or [splitting](https://github.com/ReyhaneMasumi/mapbox-gl-draw-split-polygon-mode) features.

 ## Demo